7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Policies.md

 You use JSON to create a policy definition.
 The policy definition contains elements for:

-- display name
+- Display name
-- description
+- Description
-- mode
+- Mode
-- metadata
+- Metadata
-- parameters
+- Parameters
-- policy rule
+- Policy rule
-    - logical evaluation
+    - Logical evaluation
-    - effect
+    - Effect

 Policy Rules consist of an `if` and `then` blocks to specify when policy is enforced to precisely define scenario(s) for a policy.
 Policy Rule has a Policy Effect:
 - Deny